LAKE POINSETT'S STORM SIRENS

 FOUR STORM SIRENS

-Lake Poinsett has four storm sirens stationed on GF&P owned land: Sorenson’s Beach Access, Saraanen’s Access, Prestrude’s Access, and the Lake Poinsett Recreation Area.
+Lake Poinsett has four storm sirens stationed on GF&P owned land: Sorenson’s Public Access, Saraanen’s Access, Prestrude’s Access, and the Lake Poinsett Recreation Area.

 The outdoor warning system is activated when the National Weather Service issues a Severe Thunderstorm Warning or a Tornado Warning.
 The system is also activated when Hamlin County SKYWARN Weather Spotters report severe weather